tysongf/algorithm-sandbox/problem-solving/problem-solving.md

 3. Break it Down

    -  Think out loud.
-   -  Write down each step
+   -  Write down each step.
-   -  Label important pieces of data
+   -  Label important pieces of data.
-   -  Write Pseudocode
+   -  Write more pseudo-code.

 4. Solve / Simplify